-The BCouns is offered in Henderson and Christchurch.
+The BCouns is offered in Henderson and Christchurch, with some courses available through our Manukau campus.
 The programme is not available to be studied by distance.

 Period of Study - Full-Time/Part-Time

 This programme is normally completed on a full-time basis over three years.
 It can also be undertaken on a part-time basis after consultation with the Head of Counselling, but it must be completed within a time frame of eight years unless special permission is granted by the National Academic Committee.
 In the event of extended absence from the programme returning students may be required to undertake a supplementary course of study, which includes a video presentation, to ensure currency of practice.